 Tiled floors can leak through cracked tiles or problems with the grouting.
-Make sure you use a plumber with insurance for bathroom renovations and tiling work as problems in this area can cause major damage.
+Make sure to find reliable bathroom fitters in London for expert renovations and tiling work, as problems in this area can cause major damage.

 Bath drain leaks

-More often than not the water will leak slowly so it can be difficult to detect.
-The easiest way to test for a leaking drain or bath plug is to plug the hole and fill the bath tub with a little water.
+More often than not the water will leak slowly so it’s difficult to detect.
+The easiest way to test for a leaking drain or bath plug is to plug the hole and fill the bathtub with a little water.
 Check back after an hour to see if the water level has dropped.
-If it has it’s a obvious sign of a leak – although it could also be the seal of the plug stopper so be sure to check this too.
-It’s a lot cheaper than ripping a bath tub only to find that there isn’t any damage below.
+If it has, it’s an obvious sign of a leak – although it could also be the seal of the plug stopper, so check this too.
+It’s a lot cheaper than ripping a bathtub only to find that there isn’t any damage below.

 Drain leaks are more common with plastic and fibreglass bathtubs.
 The same is true of shower enclosures and shower trays.
-The material is softer than a ceramic so can move slightly as you manoeuvre on top of them.
-This can sometimes break the seal around the drain or plug hole which can allow water to escape onto the area below.
+The material is softer than a ceramic, so can adjust as you manoeuvre on top of them.
+This can sometimes break the seal around the drain or plug hole, which can allow water to escape onto the area below.

 tiles can leak by allowing water to escape through damaged silicone or grouting.

-If your toilet moves when you sit on it its a sign that you could be in trouble as over time the rocking could potentially break the flange seal and lead to a leak.
-Check the seals round the bottom of the toilet, where it meets the floor, to make sure that the toilet is secure.
+If your toilet moves when you sit on it it’s a sign that you could be in trouble as over time the rocking might break the flange seal and lead to a leak.
+Check the seals around the bottom of the toilet where it meets the floor, to make sure that the toilet is secure.